ran-isenberg/aws-lambda-handler-cookbook/docs/cdk.md

     - **Lambda Function** - The Lambda handler function itself.
 Handler code is taken from the service `folder`.
     - **Lambda Role** - The role of the Lambda function.
     - **API GW with Lambda Integration** - API GW with a Lambda integration POST /api/orders that triggers the Lambda function.
     - **AWS DynamoDB table** - stores request data.
-Created in its own construct: api_db_construct.py
+Created in the `api_db_construct.py` construct.
+    - **AWS DynamoDB table** - stores idempotency data.
+Created in the `api_db_construct.py` construct.
 - Construct: **cdk.my_service.configuration.configuration_construct.py** which includes:
     - AWS AppConfig configuration with an environment, application, configuration and deployment strategy.
-You can read more about it [here.](best_practices/dynamic_configuration.md)
+You can read more about it [here](best_practices/dynamic_configuration.md).

 ### **Infrastructure CDK & Security Tests**

 Under tests there is an `infrastructure` folder for CDK infrastructure tests.

-The first test, 'test_cdk' uses CDK's testing framework which asserts that required resources exists so the application will not break anything upon deployment.
+The first test, `test_cdk` uses CDK's testing framework which asserts that required resources exists so the application will not break anything upon deployment.

-The security tests are based on 'cdk_nag'.
+The security tests are based on `cdk_nag`.
 It checks your cloudformation output for security best practices.
-It can be found in the 'service_stack.py' as part of the stack definition.
+It can be found in the `service_stack.py` as part of the stack definition.
 It will fail the deployment when there is a security issue.

 For more information click [here](https://docs.aws.amazon.com/prescriptive-guidance/latest/patterns/check-aws-cdk-applications-or-cloudformation-templates-for-best-practices-by-using-cdk-nag-rule-packs.html){:target="_blank" rel="noopener"}.